top of page

 When these conditions are met, the court may adjust the division of matrimonial assets in the victim’s favour.
 It should, however, be noted that a Kennon claim is only an adjustment based on contributions and not a future needs adjustment.

-A Kennon claim cannot be made as a section 75(2) or future needs claim.
+Prior to 10 June 2025, a family violence claim could be made as a section 79(5) (formerly section 75(2)) or future needs claim.

 bottom of page